Climate Change Awareness

 The ‘normal’ seasons of the past thousands of years are changing.
 The evidence is everywhere across the planet.

 • These impacts are greater in the Global South.
 The world is increasingly at risk of “climate apartheid”, according to the United Nations, where the rich pay to try to escape the heat and hunger caused by the escalating climate crisis while the rest of the world suffers.
-Through the Summer of 2022, the combination of a heavier than usual monsoon and faster melting Himalayan glaciers led to floods in Pakistan that left a third of the country inundated, displaced 33 million people, killed 1,200, destroyed 12,718 kilometres of roads, 390 bridges, and over 1.8 million homes.
 As Pakistan’s Climate Minister Sherry Rahman pointed out, “We hardly create any of the emissions that turn our climate into a living hell.”

 Climate breakdown is a trade union issue